ahmeddoosama/dynamic-icons/README.md

 ### Automatic Deployment

-The project uses GitHub Actions to automatically deploy when code is pushed to the main branch.
+The project uses GitHub Actions to automatically deploy when code is pushed to the master branch.
 The workflow:
 1. Builds the project for production
 2. Deploys to the `gh-pages` branch
 3. Makes the site available at the GitHub Pages URL